UofUDELPHI/2023-05-17-Intro_R/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
+    Participants should bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+Note: posit cloud access will be available for participants who do not have installation issues.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  For instructions on installing R and RStudio, see the "Setup" section (<a href="#setup">below</a>).
 </p>

 {% comment %}